 Step 3: Ask for the photo so you can upload it more easily to Instagram

-It’s also the best way to make sure you can repost to Instagram without an ugly watermark some of the reposting apps apply.
+It’s also the best way to make sure you can repost to Instagram without an ugly watermark which some of the reposting apps apply.

 Step 4: Don’t edit the photo!

 Present the photo to your followers exactly as the creator intended it to be.
 Even cropping it counts as editing.
-So keep the original format when uploading, and make sure Instagram doesn’t crop it either. 😉
+So please keep the original format when uploading, and make sure Instagram doesn’t crop it either. 😉

 If you do edit any photos, learn how to edit on your smartphone with these apps.

 Step 5: give credit in the caption and tag in the photo

 Whether you are allowed to repost it for free or are paying a licensing fee, it is polite (and lawful) to mention the creator in the caption.
 So don’t hide it in the hashtags too.
 Instead, please give it a nice and prominent place in the caption.

 Often something easy as “📸by @Fredography” or “Photo by Fredography” goes a long way.

 Tag the creator in the photo.
 This will allow the creator to see it in a tab on their profile.
 Thus, it’s easier for them to notice when your post has gone online and to share it in their stories proudly.
 Thus, giving your post extra reach.